CHH/CHH.github.io/_posts/2012-02-01-php-unix-programming.markdown

     trap my_exit_handler EXIT

-You can do the same in PHP by using `register_shutdown_function` an passing a valid callback:
+You can do the same in PHP by using `register_shutdown_function` and passing a valid callback:

     #!/usr/bin/env php